a. Teaching Writing Skills

 Electronic outlets in Hawaii (and the rest of the U.S.) use 120 volts.
 If you have electronic equipment that requires 220 volts, please bring your own converter or purchase one here after arriving.

 is not always possible to satisfy all roommate requests due to

 circumstances beyond our control.
 1) If the number of double-room applicants is an odd number, one person will be assigned to a single room.
 2) If your assigned roommate does not show up or give advance notice you may be responsible for the cost of the entire room.

 Cases like these, however, can be resolved through understanding and cooperation.

 The following participants will not need to concern themselves with the problems listed above: single-room applicants, couples, those who arrive together with roommates, group participants with prearranged roommate lists.

-    and cooking utensils.) or at UH.
 Breakfast at the UH cafeteria

 be notified that, as a matter of policy, CAPE does not give discounts